 So what are typical 21st-century distractions?

-Anything numbing the pain of our present reality turns our focus from Jesus and taking us farther from His truth.
+Anything usurping Jesus’ place in our lives or numbing the pain of our present reality takes us farther from His truth.

 Then lies and limiting beliefs arrest our thoughts—